-The Audit Committee Charter specifies the composition and membership requirements, being at least three non-executive Directors, of which a majority must be independent Directors.
+Clause 3 of the Audit Committee Charter requires that the Committee comprise at least three non-executive Directors, of which a majority will be independent Directors.
+The Chair of the Committee must also be an independent director.

-The Chair of the committee must be an independent Director.
-Judo's Audit Committee comprises Manda Trautwein (independent non-executive Director and Chair), Peter Hodgson and Mette Schepers (independent non-executive Director), David Hornery (non-executive Director).
+The Audit Committee currently consists of Manda Trautwein (independent non-executive Director and Chair), Peter Hodgson and Mette Schepers (independent non-executive Director members), and David Hornery (non-executive Director member).